jonrob08/SwiftShop/README.md

   - npm init -y
   - mkdir config controller middleware models routes
   - touch index.js
-  - npm i express express-async-handler mongoose bcrypt body-parser dotenv jsonwebtoken cookie-parser morgan slugify
+  - npm i express express-async-handler mongoose bcrypt body-parser dotenv jsonwebtoken cookie-parser morgan slugify nodemailer

 ## What Are These Server Packages For?
   1. Express is a package that helps you build web appns with Node.js.
 It makes it easier to handle HTTP requests and responses.